 The ethical way to build a sharing opportunity is to enroll people as customers first.
 If they like the product, they'll be drawn to becoming an independent business owner/representative.
 Investigate whether the business model is focused on building a customer base or on recruiting.
 A hard sell on signing up as a rep at the start is a red flag.

 When there is recruiting involved, question whether the company is focused on just recruiting or is it combined with customer acquisition and building a distribution team.

 Avoid pyramid schemes where independent business owners are only paid when they recruit another representative and are not paid when they actually sell product or services.

 Think seriously about getting involved in any enterprise with less than an A+ ranking by the Better Business Bureau.

 It's fine to have a vision, but don't bank on getting rich.

 People have made a lot of money in network marketing while many others end up wasting a great deal of time and money chasing pipe dreams.
 At the very least, it’s safe to expect to supplement existing cash flow.

 “It's an income and a lifestyle,” said Adel.

-While it’s important to maintain reasonable expectations, don’t expect to net a profit reaching out to one person every so often or else you’ll be confronted with various product in boxes collecting dust in your garage.
+While it’s important to maintain reasonable expectations, don’t expect to net a profit reaching out to one person every so often.
+That's a sure route to a garage filled with products collecting dust.